adryanfrey/company-research/README.md

 ## Submission Guidelines

 1. Create a new repository from this template to your private GitHub account.
-Follow [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) to create a new repository from a template.
 2. Make sure the repository is **private**.
 3. Invite the following user to access your submission:
    - `budg`